meaganrathjen/Recession_Analysis/README.md

  - **Expected Returns**

-    Prior 2008: Travel/Airlines is most volatile, offered highest expected return but also had the most downside risk.
-Entertainment also had lots of downside in this period, but without as much upside.
-Everything else is relatively normal in terms of standard deviation and correlation to S&P 500.
+    Prior 2008: Travel/Airlines is the most volatile, offered the highest expected return but also had the most downside risk.
+Entertainment also had some downside risk in this period, but without as much upside.
+Everything else is relatively similar in terms of standard deviation and correlation to S&P 500.

     ![ER PRIOR 2008](https://github.com/crcrawfo1/Project1/blob/main/Photos/returns/returns_before_2008.PNG)

-    During 2008 Recession: Travel/Airlines was once again the most volatile and had the highest upside.
+    During 2008 Recession: Travel/Airlines was once again the most volatile and had the highest gains.
 Every other sector moved in correlation with the S&P 500.

     ![ER During 2008](https://github.com/crcrawfo1/Project1/blob/main/Photos/returns/returns_during_2008.PNG)

-    Prior COVID: Not as much apparent volatility compared to the 2008 data sets.
-Fast Food had the highest upside point in early 2019.
+    Prior COVID: There was not as much volatility compared to 2008.
+Fast Food had the highest upside data point in early 2019.
 Tech (along with the entire market) fluctuated up and down quite a bit at the end of 2018.

     ![ER PRIOR COVID](https://github.com/crcrawfo1/Project1/blob/main/Photos/returns/returns_before_covid.PNG)

-    During COVID: Every industry experienced wild market fluctuations in March – May of 2020.
+    During COVID: Every industry experienced drastic market fluctuations in March through May of 2020.
 Energy and Fast Food had the highest volatility on both ends of the spectrum.
 Surprisingly, Tech was not volatile at all during this timeframe relative to the S&P and other industries.

     ![ER During COVID](https://github.com/crcrawfo1/Project1/blob/main/Photos/returns/returns_during_covid.PNG)